peter-pavlovsky/neovim_config/README.md

 ## About
-A basic neovim configuration with some QoL plugins<br>
+A basic neovim configuration with some QoL plugins <i>(autopairs, LSPs and formatters)</i><br>
-Made to use with Tmux although that's optional ig...
+Made to use with Tmux although that's optional ig, but like ...use Tmux

 ___